© Crown copyright 2020

 Annex A: Resources to help children learn about coronavirus and how to keep themselves and others safe

-Below are links to resources which may be helpful in supporting the children that attend your setting to learn about coronavirus (COVID-19) and promoting safety measures, such as frequent handwashing.
+Here are some links to resources which may be helpful in supporting the children that attend your setting to learn about coronavirus (COVID-19) and promoting safety measures, such as frequent handwashing.

 e-Bug has produced a series of helpful coronavirus (COVID-19) posters: